GalahadXVI/galahadxvi.github.io/src/markdown/ai-laravel-and-the-gap-between-code-and-architecture.md

 Humans usually assume evolution by default.
 We’ve seen how software expands, how requirements creep, and how today’s quick patch becomes tomorrow’s maintenance burden.
 The model doesn’t carry that implicit assumption unless we explicitly give it the context or constraints that force it to think that way.

-The core issue here is that long term architectural thinking isn’t purely a question of intelligence.
-It is tightly tied to ownership over time.
+The core issue here is that long term architectural thinking tied to ownership over time.
+It's not purely a question of intelligence.
 When we design a centralised system, we’re really making a decision to protect our future selves from future pain.
 That kind of decision depends on having a mental model of regret, maintenance cost, and the way complexity compounds as features pile on.
 Current AI doesn’t experience those pressures.
 It doesn’t feel the entropy of a codebase after two years of constant change, so it naturally converges on solutions that are locally correct rather than ones that are globally resilient.

 That’s why it can feel like the only reliable way to get good architecture out of an AI is to already know what the architecture should be and explicitly instruct it to build within that shape.
 In that setup, it’s acting as a very fast implementer that can execute well once the boundaries and principles are established.

-## Can you get an AI to be a competent architect?
+## Can AI Act as a Software Architect?

-An AI can be a competent architect, with caveats.
-If we ask an AI to build software with maintainability in mind, and we’re explicit about the constraints and expectations, it absolutely can produce something that looks and behaves like a maintainable system.
-It can apply best practices, lean on centralisation, push towards single sources of truth, and generally avoid the obvious traps.

-The issue is that someone still needs to validate it.
-A system can generate an architecture that sounds plausible, even elegant, while quietly baking in the wrong assumptions or creating complexity in places that do not pay off.
-Without a competent reviewer, it’s hard to know what’s genuinely correct versus what simply reads well.
-The model can describe tradeoffs, but it can’t independently confirm that the tradeoffs match the actual product needs, performance constraints, security posture, or operational realities of the system it’s being dropped into.

-We can improve things by splitting responsibilities across agents.
-If we have a dedicated “architect” agent whose job is to plan structure, boundaries, and long term resilience, and then a separate implementation agent that follows that plan, we can get decent results.
-In practice though, we still run into the same fundamental problem.
-We still need someone to judge whether the architecture is actually sound.
-Without that, the AI can confidently produce something that is subtly wrong, or wildly over engineered, and the person prompting it won’t necessarily realize until the system is already in motion.
+An AI can absolutely help with architecture, but that doesn’t automatically make it an architect.
+When an AI suggests a design that looks clean, maintainable, or well structured, it’s almost always doing so within boundaries that were already laid out for it.
+Those boundaries usually come from the prompt, the existing codebase, or an explicit set of rules about how things should be built.
+Within that space, it can explore options, apply familiar patterns, and talk through trade offs, but it isn’t really owning those decisions.

+The moment a competent human needs to step in and sanity check the design, question its assumptions, or decide whether it actually makes sense for where the product is heading, the architectural responsibility still sits with that human.
+At that point, the AI is helping you move faster, filling in gaps, and executing on an idea.
+What it isn’t doing is taking responsibility for the long term shape of the system.
+That distinction matters, because architecture isn’t about who can sketch a structure, it’s about who is accountable when that structure starts to creak a few years down the line.

+Until an AI can carry the weight of those long term consequences, it’s assisting with architecture, not actually practicing it.

+Will AI be able to act as a software architect in the future?
+I suspect it will.
+I don’t know exactly how that happens, and I’m very aware that I’m not an AI engineer with a deep understanding of how these systems are built internally.
+All I can really do is evaluate what’s available today, alongside the experiences of other developers working with these tools in real projects.

+That said, given the pace at which AI agents have improved over a relatively short period of time, I’d be surprised if this problem remained unsolved indefinitely.
+The gap between writing code and reasoning about long term system structure is real, but it doesn’t feel impossible.
+Whether that comes from better long horizon reasoning, some notion of ownership or cost over time, or entirely new approaches we haven’t seen yet, I don’t know.

 ## Why doesn't AI do well in this case?